mtask/CollectiFOR/collect/README.md

 # CollectiFOR | collect

 CollectiFOR's `collect` tool is used to collect and capture data from a target host.
+It uses YAML based configuration file where you can alternate what data is collected based on different needs.

 ![](imgs/collect.png)

+Collect tool is python based and basic idea is to use it as built binary for easy shipping.
+If you can't run the binary or Python on the target machine there's also alternative option to generate collection bash script from the YAML configuration.
+See: `gen-collect-sh/README.md`.
+Generated script is quite rudimentary and lacks some functionalities in comparison with the actual collect tool, but its output still works with the CollectiFOR's analysis tools.

 ## Building